Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Sequential RSP with

 \section{Sequential RSP with $\theta=\tan^{-1} \sqrt{2}, \xi=\frac{\pi}{4}$}

-\begin{result} There can be at most 3 Bobs who sequentially prepare the remote states in Alice's lab by choosing from a circle with polar angle ($\theta$) either $\tan^{-1} \sqrt{2}$ or $(\pi - \tan^{-1} \sqrt{2})$ (in radian) on the Bloch sphere when Alice and Bob$^1$ share a maximally entangled state ($\xi=\frac{\pi}{4}$) initially. \end{result}
+\begin{result} There can be at most 3 Bobs who sequentially prepare the remote states in Alice's lab with success achieved by all of them against our optimal classical strategy by choosing from a non-equatorial circle with polar angle ($\theta$) either $\tan^{-1} \sqrt{2}$ or $(\pi - \tan^{-1} \sqrt{2})$ (in radian) on the Bloch sphere when Alice and Bob$^1$ share a maximally entangled state ($\xi=\frac{\pi}{4}$) initially. \end{result}